-You can now select the user accounts that can connect remotely.
+Next, select the user accounts that can connect remotely.
 To increase security, you may want to create a new, limited user account rather than allow VPN logins from your primary user account.
-(Click Add someone to create a new user account.)
-Ensure the user you allow has a very strong password, as a weak password could be cracked by a dictionary attack.
+You can do that by clicking the “Add someone” button.
+Whatever user account you choose, ensure that it has a very strong password, since a weak password could be cracked by a simple dictionary attack.

-Select the Through the Internet option to allow VPN connections over the Internet.
-You can also allow incoming connections over a dial-up modem, if you have the dial-up hardware.
+On the next page, select the “Through the Internet” option to allow VPN connections over the Internet.
+That’s likely the only option you’ll see here, but you could also allow incoming connections over a dial-up modem if you have the dial-up hardware.

-You can then select the networking protocols that should be enabled for incoming connections.
-For example, if you don’t want people connected to the VPN to have access to shared files and printers on your local network, you can uncheck the File and Printer Sharing option.
+Next, you can select the networking protocols that should be enabled for incoming connections.
+For example, if you don’t want people connected to the VPN to have access to shared files and printers on your local network, you can disable the “File and Printer Sharing for Microsoft Networks” option.

 For maximum security, you may want to create a port forwarding rule that forwards a random “external port”—such as 23243—to “internal port” 1723 on your computer.
 This will allow you to connect to the VPN server using port 23243, and will protect you from malicious programs that scan and attempt to automatically connect to VPN servers running on the default port.

 You can also consider using a router or firewall to only allow incoming connections from specific IP addresses.

-To ensure you can always connect to the VPN server, you may want to set up a dynamic DNS service like DynDNS on your router.
+To ensure you can always connect to the VPN server, you also may want to set up a dynamic DNS service like DynDNS on your router.

 Connecting to Your VPN Server

-For more instructions on connecting, read How to Connect to a VPN on Windows.
+RELATED: How to Connect to a VPN in Windows

 For more instructions on connecting—including some of the advanced options you can choose—check out our full guide on how to connect to a VPN on Windows.